nyphilarchive/PerformanceHistory/README.md

 * To see detailed information about our internal descriptive standards, please go to http://nyphil.org/history/performance-history/help.

 ##Repository Contents
-The data is currently available as XML only, though we hope to provide JSON in the future.
-In the *Programs* directory, you will find a series of XML files.
-The file called complete.xml contains every concert from December 7, 1842 to the present (it's possible that it could take up to a week for the latest program to be included).
+The data is currently available as both XML and JSON.
+In the *Programs* directory, you will find two directories, `xml` and `json`, each with a series of XML.
+The file called complete.xml (and complete.json) contains every concert from December 7, 1842 to the present (it's possible that it could take up to a week for the latest program to be included).
 To allow for easier downloading and use, also available are segmented files determined by date ranges (each segment contains about 1,000 records).

 The XML is structured in the following way: